abondar24/BigDataDemo/HadoopDemo/MapReduceDemo/README.md

 - Demo data is in Input data directory
 - Argument with demo name is in ().
 - Configuration printer requires no input files.
-- Use different out directories for demos or remove  after previous run
+- Use different out directories for demos or remove  after previous run.
+- Missing Temperature fields requires job id argument(format job_1410450250506_0007) instead of input data.